-- (c) Rule of singular liability

-- (d) Rule of legal liability

-- 50. Indian Supreme Court formulated the rule of absolute liability in
+50. Indian Supreme Court formulated the rule of absolute liability in

-- (a) M. C. Mehta v.
+- (a) M.C.
+Mehta v.
 Union of India

-- (b) Town Area Committee v.
+- (b) Town area committee v.
 Prabhudayal

 - (c) Vishnu Datt case

 - (d) Pagadala v.
-The Commissioner, Nellore Municipality
+The commissioner, Nellore municipality\

-- 51. Act of God is a valid defence to the rule of strict liability, that signifies
+51. Act of god is a valid defence to the rule of strict liability, that signifies

-- (a) An act of superpatural powers
+- (a) An act of supernatural powers

 - (b) An act of religious person

 - (c) An act of religious institutions

-- (d) An act of the State
+- (d) An act of the state

-- 52. When one person is held liable for the wrongful act of others, it is called
+52. When one person is held liable for the wrongful act of others, it is called

-- (a) Vicarious Liability
+- (a) Vicarious liability

-- (b) Group Liability
+- (b) Group liability

-- (c) Tough Liability
+- (c) Tough liability

-- (d) General Liability
+- (d) General liability

-- Respondeat Superior means
+53. Respondent superior means

-- (a) Let the principal be liable
+- (a) Let the principle be liable

 - (b) Let the servant be liable

-- (c) Let both be liable
+- (c) Let both the liable

 - (d) Let none of them be liable

-- 54. The maxim quifacit per alium facit per se means
+54. The maxim Quifacit per alium facit per se means

-- (a) He who does an act through another is deemed in law to do it himself

-- (b) He who acts negligently is deemed as wrong doer in law

-- (c) He who violated the legal rights of others must pay for that

-- (d) He who injures other either directly or indirectly must pay
+- (a) He who does an act through another is deemed in law to do it himself - (b) He who acts negligently is deemed as wrong doer in law - (c) He who violated the legal rights of others must pay for that - (d) He who injures other either directly or indirectly must pay

-- 55. Which of the following statements is true? (a) Doctrine of common employment is applicable in India as well as England
+55. Which of the following statements is true?

-- (b) Doctrine of common employment is applicable in India but not in England

-- (c) Doctrine of common employment is applicable in England but not in India

-- (d) It is applicable neither in England nor in India, but is of historical importance only
+- (a) Doctrine of common employment is applicable in India as well as England - (b) Doctrine of common employment is applicable in India but not in England - (c) Doctrine of common employment is applicable in England but not in India - (d) It is applicable neither in England nor in India, but is of historical importance only.

+56. In the Indian legal system
-- 6 (a) There is a sense (a) There is a separate Act to deal with the state liability for tortious act of its servants

-- (b) There is no separate statutory provision on state liability.
-It is enshrined in Art.
-300 of the Constitution of India

-- (c) Art.
-244 deals with state liability and Art.
-300 with liability of the Centre

-- (d) There is no provision regarding state liability for tortious act
+- (a) There is a separate act to deal with the state liability for tortious act of its servants - (b) There is no separate statutory provision on state liability.
+It is enshrined in art.
+300 of the constitution of India - (c) Art.
+244 deals with state liability and art.
+300 with liability of the centre - (d) There is no provision regarding state liability for tortious act.

-- 57. The nature of joint tort feasors liability is
+57. The nature of joint tort feasors liability is

 - (a) Joint

 - (b) Several

-- (c) Joint and Several
+- (c) Joint and several

 - (d) Joint but not several

-- 58. Under the Indian Law
+58. Under the Indian law

 - (a) Libel is actionable per se

 - (b) Slander is actionable per se

-- (c) Libel and Slander are actionable per se
+- (c) Libel and slander are actionable per se

 - (d) None of the above

-- 59. Fair comment is a recognized defence against a suit for defamation.
+59. Fair comment is a recognized defence against a suit for defamation.
 It is essential that

-- (a) The comment must be fair

-- (b) The matter commented upon must be of public interest

-- (c) It must be an expression of opinion rather than an assertion of fact

-- (d) All of the above
+- (a) The comment must be fair - (b) The matter commented upon must be of public interest - (c) It must be an expression of opinion rather than an assertion of fact - (d) All of the above

-- 60. Defamation is
+60. Defamation is

 - (a) A civil wrong

 - (b) A crime

 - (c) A civil wrong as well as a crime

 - (d) None of the above

-- 61. An agreement to keep the offer open for a certain period of time cannot be cancelled before the expiry of that time period if a has made with lawful objective
+61. An agreement to keep the offer open for a certain period of time cannot be cancelled before the expiry of that time period if

+- (a) It is made with lawful objective

-- (b) it has sufficient consideration
+- (b) It has sufficient consideration

-- (c) it is provisionally accepted
+- (c) It is provisionally accepted

-- (d) it has been accepted with a condition subsequent
+- (d) It has been accepted with a condition subsequent

-- 62. Insurance covers and railway carriage receipts are examples of
+62. Insurance covers and railway carriage receipts are examples of

-- (a) Standard form contracts
+- (a) Standard from contracts

 - (b) Provisional contracts

-- (c) Counter proposals - (d) Letter of Intent
+- (c) Counter proposals

+- (d) Letter of intent

-63. A clause in a loan agreement permitting the financier to seize the financed vehicle in the event of default in payment would
+63. A clause in a loan agreement permitting the financier to seize the financed vehicle in the event of default in payment would amount to